 It’s important to keep track of your workouts and schedule them throughout the whole week.
 By doing this, you’ll be able to establish a consistent routine that allows you to maintain regular exercise during pregnancy.
 Keep your workouts under an hour so you can recover faster and have more energy left for the rest of the day.

 4. Wear the appropriate clothing when working out

 Selecting the proper clothing before you work out will help make you feel more comfortable during your exercises.
 Choose clothing that are loose-fitting as well as a good supportive bra.
+Check out Get Bra Advice for more information on how to find a bra that is suitable for you during pregnancy.
 Your shoes should be flat and stable with enough cushioning to reduce the stresses on your joints.
 Breathable fabrics like thin, lightweight cotton are recommended to keep you cool when working out.